Committee Members and Biographies

 Jill Sommers

 Jill Sommers is currently the Chair of the Derivatives Practice Group for Patomak Global Partners.
-Ms. Sommers served two consecutive terms as a CFTC Commissioner from 2007 to 2013 and served as Chairman and Designated Federal Official of the Commission's Global Markets Advisory Committee, which discussed the regulatory challenges of a global marketplace.
+Ms. Sommers served two consecutive terms as a CFTC Commissioner from 2007 to 2013 and as Chairman and Designated Federal Official of the Commission’s Global Markets Advisory Committee, which discussed the regulatory challenges of a global marketplace.
 She was also the Commission Representative to the Technical Committee meetings of the International Organization of Securities Commissions.
-She has served on the boards of both SEC and CFTC regulated exchanges and as an independent director for the National Futures Association.
+She has served on the SEC- and CFTC-regulated exchanges boards and as an independent director for the National Futures Association.
 She has held various roles within the industry, including policy director and head of government affairs for the International Swaps and Derivatives Association and managing director of regulatory affairs for the Chicago Mercantile Exchange.

 Marc Sumerlin